Holiday Buy and Sell

 Remember the holiday buy and sell window is only open 1 February to 31 March each year and you are buying or selling for the upcoming new holiday year (check you have picked the correct year)

 Log into myHR ESS and click on ‘my time’ on the left hand side.
 Then click on ‘view balances’.
-You can click on the relevant holiday period for an even more detailed breakdown and see your holiday buy and sell added to you entitlement.
+You can click on the relevant holiday year for a more detailed breakdown where you can see your holiday buy and sell added to you entitlement.

-Please note it may take a few hours to update once you have submitted your request.
+Please note it may take a few hours to update once you have saved your request.

 How Do I Apply?

-The 2024 holiday buy and sell window is now closed.
+The 2025 holiday buy and sell window is now closed.
+The next holiday buy and sell window will open in myHR ESS on 1 February 2026.

 The leave you buy or sell will apply from May and deductions or payments will start in May and end in April.